 The name makes sense right?
-I mean, the opposite of clean eating would be dirty eating and that doesn’t sound very appealing now does it?
+I mean, the opposite would be dirty eating and that doesn’t sound very appealing now, does it?

 But clean eating and dirty eating don’t really mean anything.
 They’re arbitrary names that help us to make sense of something.
 People don’t like uncertainty and giving things names like this helps to decrease uncomfortable feelings around it.

 The issue with trying to define clean eating is that it will vary based on who you ask.
 Some of you might consider brown rice clean and white rice not.
 You may consider 93/7 ground beef clean and 80/20 not.

 Vegans will have their own definition of clean eating.
 Paleo followers will have another.
 The Keto crew will define clean eating differently as well.

 - Do you have to eat organic to be eating clean?
 What if it’s an organic brownie?

 - Are some processed foods clean and others not?
 Think before you answer this.
 Almond butter is processed but so are cookies.